mathblog/mathblog.github.io/_posts/2018-05-25-mathematical-logic-propositional-logic.markdown

 ---
 layout: post
-title: Mathematical Logic - Proposition
+title: Mathematical Logic - Propositional Logic
 date: 2018-05-29 16:54:17 +0700
-description: Proposition
+description: Propositional Logic
 tags: [Mathematical Logic]
 ---
 **Definition 1** A statement that is either true or false is called a *proposition*